Entanglement entropy of a simple quantum system: Main features of the model

 where $R$ is the radius of the spherical surface separating the two regions.

 It is convenient to introduce two dimensionless variables

 subjected to the constraints $0\leq x \leq 1$ and $y\geq 1$.

-In the following we will assume that the system is spherically symmetric, in order to treat the problem as one-dimensional in each region $A$ and $B$, with all physical properties depending only on the radial distance from the origin.
+In the following we will assume that the dynamics of the system is spherically symmetric, in order to treat the problem as one-dimensional in each region $A$ and $B$, with all physical properties depending only on the radial distance from the origin.